While selecting the best software for your needs is important, it is absolutely critical to avoid purchasing the wrong software.

 Eliminate "over-optimistic" vendors who misrepresent their software.

 Wayferry interviews references.
 If our research identifies customers not supplied by the vendor, they can be interviewed.

 If the provisionally selected product passes the audit and reference checks, the software selection decision is confirmed.
 You purchase the software knowing exactly how well it will meet your particular needs.

 Phase 4: Post-Purchase

-The implementation project manager uses evaluation data to prepare accurate project estimates and schedules.
+1) The implementation project manager uses evaluation data to prepare realistic project estimates and schedules.

 Reduce implementation risks

 2) No software is perfect.
 The evaluation identifies all areas where the selected product does not adequately meet requirements.
 The project manager then proactively allocates additional resources to prevent these areas from causing implementation delays.

 Reduce decision latency

 3) Decision latency is the time taken to get questions answered and decisions made, and is a primary source of project delays.
 Well written requirements that describe what is wanted, why it is wanted, who wants it and how important it is to them reduce decision latency and keep projects on schedule.